At a Glance

 ✨Tip Number 2

-Network with professionals in the manufacturing sector, especially those involved in CTE programs.
+Network with professionals in the manufacturing industry, especially those involved in CTE programs.
 Attend local workshops or seminars to connect with educators and industry leaders who can provide insights and potentially refer you for the position.

 ✨Tip Number 3